dotnet-websharper/docs/v4.x/fsharp/ui.md

 * If you use `ws-var="VarName"`, the corresponding Var will be created on the client on page startup.
 However, passing a Var using `.VarName(myVar)` is not possible, since it would be a server-side Var.

 * Event handlers (such as `ws-onclick="EventName"`) work fully if you pass an anonymous function: `.EventName(fun e -> ...)`.
 The body of this function will be compiled to JavaScript.
 You can also pass a top-level function, in this case it must be declared with `[<JavaScript>]`.

+    This also includes `ws-onafterrender`, which causes the given function to be called on page startup.

 ### Special holes in server-side templates